rstudio/rmarkdown/authoring_shiny.md

 ---
 ```

 As described above, once you've added `runtime: shiny` to the document you can run it using either the **Run Document** command in RStudio or using the `rmarkdown::run` function.
+By default, documents are re-rendered on save, so once you've got a browser open with the document loaded, just save the R Markdown file to see your changes.

 ### Inputs and Outputs